bluedone/codotype/packages/@codotype/cli/README.md

 codotype run ./path_to_blueprint --config ./path_to_config
 ```

 - `codotype doctor`

 The `codotype doctor` validates a generator's metadata and structure.
 The command must be used inside a generator's root directory.
 It's particularly helpful while developing or updating generators.

+- `codotype serve`

+The `codotype serve` serves a web UI and API for a standalone generator.
+The command must be used inside a generator's root directory.

+- `codotype build`

+The `codotype build` builds a production-ready pre-rendered UI for a standalone generator.
+The command must be used inside a generator's root directory.

 ### Future commands